 Bonus points if said mundane explanation actually is the explanation.

 Note that not every case of characters choosing an extraordinary explanation over a mundane one is this trope.
 This is only if the mundane explanation is rejected out of hand because it would be completely out of character for said person.

-- Dirk Gently does this to some extent in The Long Dark Tea-Time of the Soul.
-When he meets a girl who constantly recites the previous day's stock quotes (in real time, just with a 24-hour delay), he rejects the assumption that she's just memorizing them somehow (after all, the information is out there!) in favor of some more mystical explanation, because nobody would ever go to that much trouble.
-It's a little different since he's arguing on the basis of general human nature, not specific character, but the principle is the same.
-Dirk sums this up by reversing Sherlock Holmes' usual maxim: Eliminate the improbable, and whatever remains, however impossible, must be the truth.
+- Dirk does this to some extent in The Long Dark Tea-Time of the Soul.
+When he hears about a girl who constantly recites the previous day's stock quotes (in real time, just with a 24-hour delay), he rejects the assumption that she's just memorizing them somehow (after all, the information is out there!) in favor of some more mystical explanation, because nobody would ever go to that much trouble when she isn't getting any kind of obvious benefit out of the whole arrangement.
+It's a little different since he's arguing on the basis of general human nature, not the specific character, but the principle is the same.
+Dirk sums this up by reversing Sherlock Holmes' usual maxim: Eliminate the improbable (that this girl has masterminded an elaborate plot to make everything think she's receiving the prices out of thin air by having someone discreetly provide the information to her), and whatever remains, however impossible (that she actually is receiving this information out of nothing), must be the truth.

-- On Buffy the Vampire Slayer, the gang is attempting to contact Buffy.
+- The gang is attempting to contact Buffy:

 Xander: Well, she didn't go home.
 I let the phone ring a few hundred times before I remembered her mom is out of town.